Back to California

 What This Bill Does

-• Expands the types of professionals covered to include landscape architects, geologists, and geophysicists.
+• This bill would expand the malpractice complaints covered by the provision to include those against landscape architects, professional geologists, and professional geophysicists.

 Limits and Unknowns